dpriskorn/ItemSubjector/README.md

-validated or supplied QID to all scientific articles where the search string appears (with spaces around it or in the the beginning or end of the string) in the label of the target item (e.g. scientific article).
+validated or supplied QID to all scientific articles where the search string appears (with spaces around it or in the beginning or end of the string) in the label of the target item (e.g. scientific article).